bebeji-nappa/richmd/docs/Setup-webpack.md

 It set up Webpack with the assumption that you will use it with Vue.

 ### Install packages
-It execute this commands in CLI, It install required packages.
+Execute the following commands to install required packages.

 ```txt
 $ npm install --save-dev webpack webpack-cli webpack-dev-server clean-webpack-plugin html-webpack-plugin